Krishna II: Deccan and northern affairs

-Krishna II defeated the Gurjara Bhoja I of Prathihara dynasty of Gujarat, merging the Lata line (Gujarat) of Rashtrakutas to bring it under his direct rule from Manyakheta.
+Krishna II defeated Bhoja I of Prathihara dynasty of Gujarat, merging the Lata line (Gujarat) of Rashtrakutas to bring it under his direct rule from Manyakheta.
 He defeated the kingdoms of Banga, Kalinga, Magadha.
 It is claimed his kingdom extended from the Ganges river in the north to Cape Comorin in the south.
 He held titles such as Akalavarsha and Shubatunga.

 Religion

-Krishna II is described in inscriptions and later accounts as supporting Jainism in addition to Hindusim. and maintaining close ties with Jain institutions established by his father Amoghavarsha I. Epigraphic records indicate grants and patronage for Jain monks and temples, Being Jain by faith while also patronizing other religions like Hinduism.
+Krishna II is sometimes described in inscriptions and later accounts as supporting Jainism Along with Hinduism. and maintaining close ties with Jain institutions established by his father Amoghavarsha I. Epigraphic records indicate grants and patronage for Jain monks and temples, Being Jain by faith while also patronizing other religions like Hinduism.

+Lokasena, a disciple of Acharya Gunabhadra, wrote a "praśasti" in which he mentions that King Akālavarṣa (Krishna II) was ruling during his time, using the expression "Śaka-nṛpa-kālābhyantara" to date the event.
+This Akālavarṣa is identified with Krishna II of the Rashtrakuta dynasty.
+During his rule, Jain festivals called "Śrī Pañchamī", associated with "Nandīśvara", were observed in the king's presence.
+Historian A. S. Altekar states that Krishna III (Akālavarṣa) was a student of Acharya Gunasena, suggesting a direct intellectual and religious connection between the Rashtrakuta king and Jain spiritual leadership.

 Tamil politics

 His daughter had married the Chola king Aditya I. With this the emperor had hoped to achieve influence in the Tamil country.
 After the death of Aditya I, instead of his Rashtrakuta lineage son Kannara-devan ascending the throne, Parantaka I became the Chola monarch.
 Krishna II then invaded the Chola realm with the help of his feudatories, the Banas and the Vaidumbas rulers, hoping to force the issue.
 He failed to consolidate his influence on the Cholas.
 The Rashtrakutas suffered a defeat in the battle of Vallala at the hands of Cholas under Parantaka in 916.